 After the Third Reich surrendered to the Allies on May 8, Christian Ludwig scored a permit from an officer he knew to go back to Ludwigslust.
 Meanwhile, the British confiscated the house in Gut Grünholz.
 So Alix and her husband fled further north to Schloss Glücksborg, near the Danish border.

 They were far from the only refugees there.
 With them was a distant relative, Princess Feodora of Schamburg-Lippe (Friedrich Franz’s nephew’s sister-in-law), her husband, and their two kids.
 But there was someone else also at Glücksborg – someone infamous, someone the Allies wanted to get their hands on at any cost…

 And that’s where I’m going to leave part 2.
 Our story will conclude in part 3, when we find out what happened at Glücksborg – and how the aftermath of World War II turned Alix’s life upside down.

-Stay tuned for more on Alexandra of Mecklenburg-Schwerin and her tiara!
+The Story of Alexandra of Mecklenburg-Schwerin and her tiara

 Tell a friend